 Entering his 18th season at the Capstone in 2014, Murphy has built a dominant program from scratch, starting as an assistant coach during the program's inaugural 1997 season before taking over as head coach in 1999

 Habetz brings a wealth of softball and baseball knowledge to the Crimson Tide softball staff.
 She joined on Sept.
 21, 1998, in the program's second year.
-During her tenure, Habetz has helped Murphy lead the Tide to eight College World Series appearances, its first national championship and four SEC titles, including three in a row.
+During her tenure, Habetz has helped Murphy lead the Tide tonine Women's College World Series appearances, its first national championship in 2012 and five SEC titles, including four over the last five seasons.

 Habetz's primary duties include outfield play and team offense.
 She also contributes significantly to the evaluation of recruits.